PowerPoint

 Using and automating barcodes with VBA in PowerPoint

-You can easily solve many things with VisualBasic for Applications (VBA).
-Here we show you briefly, how to integrate the barcode object into a PowerPoint presentation using VBA, use it, and remove it again:
+With Visual Basic for Applications (VBA), you can easily solve many problems.
+Here, we briefly show you how to integrate a barcode into a PowerPoint presentation using VBA, how to use it, and how to remove it.

 This is how to insert the ActiveBarcode Control into the active slide using VBA:

 In this example, the barcode is placed at the specified position and size into the slide.
-The object can then be addressed via "ab":
+The object can then be addressed via ab:

 Dim ab As Shape